-It’s amazing to think that the tech world has made it possible to run a busy, successful business without paying for an office, or even needing to meet your employees in real life.
+It’s amazing to think that the tech world has made it possible to run a business without paying for an office, or even needing to meet your employees in real life.
 Indeed, organisations like the Hoxby Collective do just that, with a team of talented individuals from all disciplines working collaboratively on projects across the globe.
 But of course, running a business where you aren’t sat next to your colleagues has its own set of challenges.
 Here’s how to tackle them, and triumph.

 Easier said than done, right?
 But if you’re going to let your employees work independently, you need to be able to trust them 100%.
 Using video conferencing to do your interviews will give you a good idea of their personality, and make sure you hire “doers, not dreamers”, according to business expert Ryan Halliday at Observer.
 “Only hire people that simply get things done,” he advises.
 “If the candidate isn’t already self-motivated to get stuff done, they aren’t going to magically become a doer because you hire them.
 You can teach skills–you can’t teach initiative, discipline or dedication.